Kavindya Thennakoon: Never giving up

 “We’re looking at about 350 to 450 kids for the first round.
 So that’s exciting.
 We’ve already started the project and run a few sessions now.”

 Rewind to 2014 when Without Borders was founded.
-Kavindya recalls approaching the provincial government to get an official letter – something on paper to show schools that Without Borders wanted to work with.
+Kavindya recalls approaching the provincial government to get an official letter – something on paper to show the schools Without Borders wanted to work with.

 “We first went to the provincial education office because we thought the ministry wouldn’t want to talk to us,” Kavindya explains.
 “We were this small group of young kids, and the provincial education was like ‘Oh yeah!
 Okay!
 Whatever!
 Not really our thing!’”